It’s not just failure I’m scared of. I’m scared of many things:

 I’m no longer terrified of criticism and failure.
 I don’t like it, but it’s so much easier to succeed.

 I’ve dramatically reduced my procrastination.
-I managed to finish my Ph.D., and best of all, I’m proud of that thesis.
+I managed to finish my Ph.D., and I’m proud of that thesis.

 So come along for the ride.
 It’s worth it.
 So are you.

-Subscribe now: Click here to be emailed my latest articles on overcoming fear of rejection and failure so we can have more love, better sex, less stress, & easier success.
+Subscribe now: Click here to be emailed my latest articles on overcoming fear of rejection and failure so we can have more love, less stress, and easier success.

 What do you think?
 How has fear of rejection and failure affected you?
 And/or how do you stop it affecting you?
 I’d love to hear your comments below.